vollfed/nodeServer/README.md

 # description
-Handy way to see sensor data in web.
-You will need to get MQTT broker first (see another repo) You can setup border for sensor,refresh rate and sample length.
-Bar chart incremrnts only sensor value falls below boder.
+Handy way to see sensor data in web browser.
+You will need to get MQTT broker to get this working or use public one. ( For custom see another repo).
+You can setup border for sensor value, refresh rate and sample length.
+Bar chart increments only if sensor value falls below border.

 # example